-A second key interest of Jonne concerns the sustainable intensification and diversification strategies for smallholder farmers in inland valleys in Africa.
-He is keen on understanding how crop production in these environments can be optimized by improved planning in space and time as well as in terms of crop species choices and combinations thereof.
-Indicators for such optimization would not be restricted to crop performance in terms of productivity alone, but also to resource-use efficiency, pest (including weeds) and disease management, and natural resources/ecosystem services provided by the inland valley environment.
+A second key interest of Jonne concerns the sustainable intensification and diversification strategies for smallholder farmers in Africa.
+He is keen on understanding how crop production in these farming systems can be optimized by improved planning in space and time as well as in terms of the choices in crop species, crop management technologies and combinations thereof.
+Indicators for such optimization would not be restricted to crop performance in terms of productivity alone, but also include resource-use efficiency, pest (including weeds) and disease management, and natural resources/ecosystem services provided by agroecosystem.

 Guy Marius Assogba (Benin).
 Integrated rice and natural resources management in African wetlands.
 Plant Production Systems, Plant Sciences Department, Wageningen University, The Netherlands.
 Time Frame: 2017-2021.